 Examples of projects in a business context are the weighting of key performance indicators (KPI) or the identification of key strategies for sustained growth.

 Klaus D. Goepel – Singapore Aug 2013.

 Calculate priorities using my AHP online calculator or handle a complete AHP project using my AHP online software AHP-OS.

 - what is AHP

-- introduction to analytic hierarchy process
+- write brief notes about analytic hierarchy process

 - https://bpmsg com/ahp-introduction/